Markup language: troff and nroff

 Some early examples of computer markup languages available outside the publishing industry can be found in typesetting tools on Unix systems such as troff and nroff.
 In these systems, formatting commands were inserted into the document text so that typesetting software could format the text according to the editor's specifications.
-It was a trial and error iterative process to get a document printed correctly.
-Availability of WYSIWYG ("what you see is what you get") publishing software supplanted much use of these languages among casual users, though serious publishing work still uses markup to specify the non-visual structure of texts, and WYSIWYG editors now usually save documents in a markup-language-based format.
+It was a trial and error iterative process to correctly print a document.
+The availability of WYSIWYG publishing software supplanted much use of these languages among casual users, though professional publishing work still uses markup to specify the non-visual structure of texts, and WYSIWYG editors now usually save documents in a markup-language-based format.